Google Index Checker Ensure Your Pages Are Indexed by Google

 - Short Description: Optionally, you can add a description of the project.

-- Links: Utilize the bulk index checker field to manually include specific pages.
+- Links: Utilize the bulk index checker field to manually include specific pages and check the indexing status of multiple urls.

 - Email Notification: Tick the box if you’d like to receive email notifications when the added pages are checked.